-According to a small study published in the Journal of Child and Family Studies, parents are often controlling children’s online usage without considering the more prescient aspect: what their kids are watching.
+According to a study on kids and smartphones published in the Journal of Child and Family Studies, parents are only doing half the work when it comes to tech.
+They’re often controlling children’s online usage without considering the more prescient aspect: what their kids are watching.

 While many of the parents reacted to amounts of device usage and tried to restrict it, they did so without thoroughly examining what their kids were actually watching.

-It’s no wonder parents often focus on screen time: According to Common Sense Media Census: Media Use by Tweens and Teens, children 8-12 years old use an average of six hours’ worth of entertainment media every day.
-But, the parents’ focus on screen time left the decision of content viewing up to the kids and siblings themselves.
+It’s no wonder parents often focus on screen time: according to Common Sense Media Census: Media Use by Tweens and Teens, children 8-12 years old average of six hours’ worth of entertainment media use every day.
+But parents’ focus on screen time left the decision of content viewing up to the kids themselves.

 Perhaps more alarming is that the study encompassed a rather young age group: kids from ages 1-13.
-That means that even toddlers, if they are in a house with older siblings, are still being exposed to more “adult” content even if there are screen restrictions in place.
-In addition, parents are also using their own devices around these children, so exposure to inappropriate content increases again.
+That means that even toddlers, if they’re in a house with older siblings, are being exposed to more “adult” content, even if screen restrictions are in place.
+Additionally, parents also use devices around children, adding to the exposure of inappropriate content.

 How Do Parent Make the Shift?

-“Media multitasking has created a wedge between generations,” notes Nafeh, who believes it has no positive benefits for family life.
-“It is severely affecting areas in the brain that we use to emotionally connect with people.”
+“Media multitasking has created a wedge between generations,” Nafeh notes, believing it has no positive benefits for family life.
+“It’s severely affecting areas in the brain we use to emotionally connect with people.”

-So, besides connecting more with what your kids might be watching, there might be reasons for everyone to stop the multitasking at home as well.
+So, besides connecting more with what your kids are watching, there might be reasons for everyone to stop the multitasking at home, as well.

 While this study on kids and smartphones/device usage was small, the results are significant.
 Domoff notes, “…we hope that our discovering the occurrence of parallel family media use and media multitasking at a young age prompts researchers to explore the impacts of multi-use in future longitudinal studies.”